aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-prereq.md

 * A vSphere 7+ environment running vCenter
 * Capacity to deploy 6-10 VMs
 * [DHCP service]({{< relref "customize/vsphere-dhcp/" >}}) running in vSphere environment in the primary VM network for your workload cluster
   * Please make sure to have sufficient available IP addresses in your DHCP pool from VMs counts and maxSurge config.
 For create operation, each VM needs 1 IP.
-For upgrade and scale operation, control plane/works needs 1 extra IP, each external ETCD needs 1 extra IP, plus IPs equal to the number used for maxSurge.
+For upgrade and scale operation, control planes/works need just 1 extra IP due to rolling upgrade strategy.
+Each external ETCD needs 1 extra IP because etcdadm-controller needs to create all new ETCD machines before removing the old machines.
+You would also need additional IPs equal to the number used for maxSurge.
 After calculating the required IPs, please make sure your environment has enough available IPs before upgrade operation.
-    For example, if you need to create a cluster with 1 control plane node, 2 worker node and 3 external ETCD nodes, you'll need at least 6 (1+2+3) IPs available.
-To upgrade the same cluster with maxSurge set to 2, you'll need 6 (1+3+2) available IPs.
+    Example 1, to create a cluster with 1 control plane node, 2 worker node and 3 unstacked ETCD nodes, you'll need at least 6 (1+2+3) IPs available.
+To upgrade the same cluster with default maxSurge (0), you'll need 1 (1+0+0) additional available IPs.
+    Example 2, to upgrade a cluster with 1 control plane node, 2 worker node and 3 stacked (external) ETCD nodes, you'll need at least 4 (1+3+0) additional available IPs.
+    Example 3, to upgrade a cluster with 1 control plane node, 2 worker node and 3 stacked (external) ETCD nodes, with maxSurge set to 2, you'll need at least 6 (1+3+2) additional available IPs.
 * One network in vSphere to use for the cluster.
 EKS Anywhere clusters need access to vCenter through the network to enable self-managing and storage capabilities.
 * An [OVA]({{< relref "customize/vsphere-ovas/" >}}) imported into vSphere and converted into a template for the workload VMs
 * User credentials to create VMs and attach networks, etc